Skip to content

 Conclusion

-Model optimization for Jetson is not a single step — it is a pipeline problem.
-TensorRT int8 is an important building block, but without the right framework, the appropriate tracker, and robust decoupling between inference and data processing, the performance stays on paper.
+Model optimization for Jetson is a pipeline problem.
+TensorRT int8 is an important building block, but without the right framework, the appropriate tracker, and reliable decoupling between inference and data processing, the performance stays on paper.

 Taking Edge AI to production requires optimizing the entire chain.

-Let us discuss how to take your project from prototype to production.
+Let us discuss how to bring your vision to production.

 Discuss your project